DeltaF1/Lua-MUD/README.md

 3. Setup your world files
   - Rename data/1.lua.example to data/1.lua for a 1-room world example OR
   - Load in the data/ directory from an existing world
-4. Run 'lua main.lua' inside the source directory, and take note of the port it is bound to.
-Players can connect to the server via telnet, or via any one of a number of pre-existing MUD clients.
+4. Run 'lua setup.lua' to set up the configuration for the server
+5. Run 'lua main.lua' to start the server
+6. Log in to the server using the admin username and password you set up in step 4
+  - Any characters created with this account will have full command access